Skip to main content

 Thomas's langur (Thomas Leaf Monkey) in Gunung Leuser National Park in Indonesia – the LLF helps here too. © picture alliance / Zoonar

 One such source is the Legacy Landscapes Fund (LLF), which the German KfW Development Bank established in 2020 by order of the German government.
-It is seen as Germany's concrete contribution to the goals of the Biodiversity Summit in December.
 The idea behind the LLF: if it succeeds in preserving as many species as possible in the biodiversity-rich but low-income regions of the world, then it will have secured a significant part of biodiversity.
 Its goal is therefore to support at least 30 protected areas worldwide on a long term basis with one million dollars per year.
 This does not cover all costs, but the sum is enough for basic financing so that operations can be maintained.

-What is special about the Fund is that it is supported not only by public donors such as Germany and France, but also by companies and foundations.
-The Gordon and Betty Moore Foundation, the Rob & Melanie Walton Foundation, the Arcadia Foundation and The Wyss Foundation are all engaged.
+What is special about the Fund is that it is supported not only by public donors such as Germany, France, Norway and Great Britain but also by companies and foundations.
+The Gordon and Betty Moore Foundation, the Rob Walton Foundation, the Arcadia Foundation and The Wyss Foundation are all engaged.
 In this way, the fund aims at amassing at least one billion dollars by 2030, which it will then manage.
-Currently, it has around 250 million dollars at its disposal.
+Currently, it has around 350 million dollars at its disposal.

 An endemic frog in the LLF-supported Madidi National Park in Bolivia.